 I started out with the cabinet pulls because those were just a matter of picking out the ones I thought were the cutest.

 For the light fixtures I decided to go with a round LED flush mount because of its simple design and energy efficiency.
 Not having to change light bulbs?
 Yes please!
 The shower curtain rod was also a no-brainer, as there was only a single option for a permanent mount style.

 My experience was friendly, easy, affordable, and designer-ly satisfying.
 A few days later, I hired a handy man to come in and make all of the changes and adjustments.
 I am absolutely thrilled with the results.
-I cannot really explain why, but the new outlets and light switches make a world of difference.
-I kid you not, I no longer see the vinyl flooring because I am busy admiring the new outlets and switches!
+Cannot really explain why, but the new outlets and light switches make a world of difference.
+Kid you not, I no longer see the vinyl flooring because I am busy admiring the new outlets and switches!